michaeljdeeb/old-bootstrap-website/_posts/2014-05-08-form-validation-and-email.markdown

 {% endhighlight %}

 ####Criticisms####
-If I were to iterate on this implementation I'd probably write more advanced validation checks in Javascript and use jQuery for the real form submission.
+If I were to iterate on this implementation I'd probably write more advanced validation checks in JavaScript and use jQuery for the real form submission.
 I'd also write in a workaround for the IE compatibility issue.

 If you'd like to see it in action you can check it out on my [contact page](../../contact.html) and if you have any suggestions on how to make it better or any other comments feel free to press that submit button!